 Regardless of whatever field or industry brings you here, expect to redo your health check even after you complete one in your home country.

 Health checks are generally done at designated hospitals or public health departments.
-Depending on what city you are in, a Chinese-speaking assistant may be imperative.
+Depending on what city you are in, a Chinese-speaking assistant may be essential.

 Your employer should send someone to accompany you to the hospital (they get crowded and complicated) unless they advise otherwise.

-To learn more about Chinese in Beijing hospitals and prepare you for what to expect, see our guide to Beijing hospitals.
+To learn more about Beijing hospitals and prepare for what to expect, see our guide to Beijing hospitals.

-Note: All the aforementioned visa requirements in this article are not absolute nor deemed as official.
-You should verify all of your required visa documents and application procedures with your employer or agency.
+Note: All the visa requirements mentioned in this article are not absolute nor official.
+Verify all required visa documents and application procedures with your employer or agency.

 Work Visa versus Work Permit